The image is from here.

 In recent decades a number of Anglophone philosophers of the analytic persuasion have shown a lot of interest in indexicality.
 It has been argued that in certain contexts indexical expressions such as the pronoun I are “essential” (Perry, 1979) because they can’t be replaced by non-indexical expressions that have the same reference.

 Here is how the story goes.
-Suppose that in “I am about to be arrested” and “Masha is about to be arrested” both the indexical I and the non-indexical Masha can refer to the same person (even if it is not known that they refer to the same person) namely a political activist named Masha who is about to be detained by the Russian security service.
+Suppose that in “I am about to be arrested” and “Masha is about to be arrested” both the indexical I and the non-indexical Masha can refer to the same person (even if it is not known that they refer to the same person).
+Suppose that the person in question is a political activist named Masha who is about to be detained by the Russian security services.
 If Masha thinks, “I am about to be arrested”, this realization might prompt her to go into hiding or flee Russia.
 By contrast, thinking “Masha is about to be arrested” will have no such effect unless supplemented with an indexical thought, such as “I am Masha” or “Masha is me”.
 Thus, the indexical element seems to be indispensable, i.e. essential.

 However, not everyone is impressed by such observations.
 Cappelen and Dever (2013) took it upon themselves to publish a book-length critique of the idea of essential indexicality, which they see as superfluous.
 One of their key points is that the features gathered under the umbrella “essential indexicality” are nothing more than particular cases of other phenomena, such as context sensitivity and referential opacity.